juansalvatore/googleMapsToCSV/README.md

-# Google Map CSV Creator
+# Google Maps CSV Creator

 ## What is it for?